devxoul/URLNavigator/README.md

 License
 -------

-URLNavigable is under MIT license.
+URLNavigator is under MIT license.
 See the [LICENSE](LICENSE) file for more info.